dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

     For more information about how to use Group Policy to automatically deploy software, see your Windows Server documentation.

 ## How users can self-enroll their computers
-Users can self-enroll each of their computers through the [!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)] company portal.
+Users can self-enroll each of their computers through the Intune company portal.
 Each enrolled computer is linked to the user account that was used to install the client software.

 > [!NOTE]
 > -   The user must be an administrator on the computer to install the client software.
 > -   Self-enrolling requires that Internet Explorer is installed on the client computer.
-> -   Each time a user self-enrolls a computer, it uses an [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] license.
+> -   Each time a user self-enrolls a computer, it uses an Intune license.
-> -   You must use a work or school acccount to self-enroll a computer.
+> -   You must use a work or school account to self-enroll a computer.
 You cannot self-enroll a computer using a Microsoft account.
 > -   If the client software is already installed on a computer, the end-user will receive an error.

 ### To self-enroll a computer (information for end-users)